ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/microcontroller-interface.md

 * ADC (Analog to Digital Converter) - only some pins.
 These pins can read analog values instead of just high or low.

 {: .highlight}
 Note: Do NOT short (connect) a power pin directly to a ground pin.
-This will likely fry your ESP32 by causing a huge surge of current.
+This will likely fry your ESP32 and more by causing a huge surge of current.
 {: .callout-toby}

+You can power your ESP32 by 2 methods: USB connection to laptop or external battery pack.

+{: .highlight}
+Note: Do NOT power your ESP32 through its 5V pin using the battery pack while simultaneously connecting it to your computer!!
+This may damage your devices (please only do one at a time).
+{: .callout-toby}

+The USB connection is necessary for uploading and debugging your code through the serial monitor.
-For this competition, you will be able to control your robot with a wireless game controller.

-It would be impractical to power your ESP32 through your laptop with a super long cable, so you will use a battery pack feeding through a buck converter to power the 5V pin of the ESP32.
+For this competition, you will be able to control your robot with a wireless game controller to navigate around the field (sensor challenges should be completed autonomously).
+It would be impractical to power your ESP32 through your laptop with a super long cable all the time, so you will use an external battery pack feeding through a buck converter to power the 5V pin of the ESP32.

 <img src="{{ '/_assets/images/buck_converter.png' | prepend: site.baseurl }}" alt="buck_converter.png" width=400 height=400>

-You will use this buck converter to reduce the voltage of the battery pack down to a level the ESP32 can tolerate (5V).
+You will use this buck converter to reduce the voltage of the battery pack down to a level the ESP32 can safely use (5V).
 Here are the steps to interface the battery pack to the ESP32 (assumes ESP32 is seated in breadboard):

- 1.)
-Connect the red wire from the battery pack to the IN+ on the buck converter and the black wire from the battery pack to the IN- on the buck converter

- 2.)
-Grab a multimeter, put it into voltage reading mode, and attach the leads to OUT+ and OUT-.
-Rotate the small yellow screw on the buck converter counterclockwise until the multimeter reads a voltage of 5V.

- 3.)
-Remove the multimeter leads and attach a red wire from the buck converter's OUT+ terminal to the ESP32's 5V pin.
-Attach a black wire from the buck converter's OUT- terminal to the ESP32's GND pin.

  (((insert picture of wire diagram here)))

-{: .highlight}
-Note: Do NOT power your ESP32 through its 5V pin using the battery pack while simultaneously connecting it to your computer!!
-This may seriously damage either of your devices (please only do one at a time).
-{: .callout-toby}

 If you want to know more about any features, feel free to ask a mentor or Google for more information :)